YoungFizzler/MyMath-Manual-Solver/README.md

 # MyMath Static Scode Gen #

-This repo is the sourcecode for my Static website hosted on https://Mymath.AutoAce.Su which provides a manual way to manipulate a MyMath homework score request.
+This repo is the sourcecode for my Static website which provides a manual way to manipulate a MyMath homework score request.

 So how do we generate the Scode?